dentarg/auth0-blog/_posts/2018-01-11-guide-to-oauth-2-dot-0.markdown

 Access tokens represent your authorization to access **The Resource Owner**'s information on **The Resource Server**.
 You're required to exchange your grant for an access token, which will have an expiry time.

-Access tokens expire so that any malicious use is limited by time.
+Access tokens expire so that any malicious use and damage is limited.
 You'll need a new access token once it has expired.
+They can be setup to expire after any amount of time, usually a few minutes.

 {% include tweet_quote.html quote_text="Access tokens represents your authorization to access the resource owners information on the resource server." %}

 ### Refresh tokens

 Refresh tokens are a special type of token that can be held **securely** by **The Client** with the express purpose of being able to request a new access token from **The Authorization Server** once the original access token has expired.
-These can also expire, but are generally long lived.
+These can also expire, but are generally long lived with expiry times that can be as long as 14 days or more.

 **The Authorization Server** should be able to revoke a refresh token in the event that it could have been compromised.